bryon82/ModDoRelease/README.md

 * Change the necesssary information at the top of DoRelease.ps1 and adjust any of the paths (i.e., assetsPath, dllPath).
 * For the thunderstore cli you also need the thunderstore.toml in the solution directory.
 * For the thunderstore package you also need your mod icon and readme in the solution directory.
-* For github this script get the last change from the changelog to make the body of the release notes so for both packages you will need a changelog in the solution directory.
+* For the github release, this script will get the last change from the changelog to make the body of the release notes.
+The chamgelog is also included in the thunderstore package so for both packages you will need a changelog in the solution directory.

 ## Each time before you publish a release